openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

 bifrost-prep-for-install
 ========================

-This role performs the intial file downloads to allow a user to install bifrost.
+This role performs the initial file downloads to allow a user to install bifrost.
 It does not require internet access, as new URLs or local filesystem clones of repositories can be defined.